sugarlabs/GSoC/README.md

 One should be considerate to everyone else's time.
 We would like to have quality discussions, and not answer questions that are already documented, or available on stackoverflow.
-This doesn't mean you can't ask questions, but a clueless user and a lazy developer are two different things.
+This does not mean you cannot ask questions — curiosity is welcome.
+However, contributors are expected to make a reasonable effort to research and understand the project before asking.

 Tell things as you see them.
 Be polite, but don't sugar coat it.
 You don't have to apologize everytime you make a mistake; but